DataDog/terraform-provider-datadog/docs/resources/sensitive_data_scanner_rule.md

 - `name` (String) Name of the rule.
 - `namespaces` (List of String) Attributes included in the scan.
 If namespaces is empty or missing, all attributes except excluded_namespaces are scanned.
 If both are missing the whole event is scanned.
 - `pattern` (String) Not included if there is a relationship to a standard pattern.
 - `priority` (Number) Priority level of the rule (optional).
-Used to order sensitive data discovered in the SDS summary page.
-It must be between 1 and 5 (1 being the most important).
+Used to order sensitive data discovered in the sds summary page.
+It must be between 1 and 5 (1 is the most important).
 - `standard_pattern_id` (String) Id of the standard pattern the rule refers to.
 If provided, then pattern must not be provided.
 - `tags` (List of String) List of tags.
 - `text_replacement` (Block List, Max: 1) Object describing how the scanned event will be replaced.
 Defaults to `type: none` (see [below for nested schema](#nestedblock--text_replacement))